malaval/appstream-recording-linux/README.md

 }
 ```

-* We check whether the number of screens or the screen resolution changed.
+* We check whether the screen resolution changed.
 When FFmpeg starts recording, it captures the area covered by the desktop at that time.
 If the resolution changes, a portion of the desktop might be outside the recorded region.
 In that case, we stop FFmpeg by sending a SIGTERM signal.
 FFmpeg will be restarted during the next loop iteration.

 ```
 stop_recording() {